Ebsz/TDT4250-Project/README.md

 4. To raise complexity we want to add players and bookings and players to the model.
 As well as constraints to ensure that all data in the model is according to relevant rules of the game.

 <!-- 2 GETTING STARTED -->
-## 2. How-to
+## 2. Getting Started
-The following section will cover how to clone and build the project
+The following section covers how to setup the project.

 <!-- 2.1 PREREQUISITES -->
 ### 2.1 Prerequisites